Memories of amplitude and direction coexist and compete in non-Brownian suspensions

-\emph{Experiments ---} We create a neutrally buoyant suspension with PMMA particles of diameter 106--125~$\mu$m (Cospheric, LLC) at 30\% volume fraction in a mixture of Triton X-100 (75.08\%), water (12.3\%), and zinc chloride (12.62\%) \cite{Corte2008-op, PhysRevLett.113.068301}.
-A noticeable density gradient appears after 1--2 months, with a density mismatch of about $10^{-4}$ g/cm$^3$.
-Sedimentation is negligible during each $\sim$1-hour test.
-We shear the suspension between concentric cylinders with radii 14 and 22~mm, standard accessories for our rheometer (TA Instruments DHR-20).
+\emph{Experiments ---} We create a neutrally buoyant suspension with a 30\% volume fraction of PMMA particles (Cospheric, LLC) with a roughly Gaussian distribution of diameters around 114.7~$\mu$m, with $>98\%$ between 106 and 125~$\mu$m.
+The liquid is a solution of Triton X-100 (75.08\%), water (12.30\%), and zinc chloride (12.62\%) ~\cite{Corte2008-op, PhysRevLett.113.068301,Krishnan_Beimfohr_Leighton_1996}.
+A noticeable density gradient appears after 1--2 months, with a density mismatch of $\sim$$10^{-4}$ g/cm$^3$.
+Sedimentation is therefore negligible during each $\sim$1-hour test, and stored memories persist for at least a day.
+We shear the suspension between concentric cylinders with radii 14 and 22~mm in a rheometer (TA Instruments DHR-20).
 Shear strains and strain rates are calculated at radius $\sim$18~mm.
 The outer cylinder's temperature is held at 22~$^\circ$C. To minimize boundary effects, the suspension floats on low-viscosity fluorinated oil (Fluorinert FC-70, 3M).
 The typical strain rate is $\dot{\gamma} = 0.1$ s$^{-1}$.
 In this regime, we neglect inertia (Reynolds number $\sim 10^{-3}$) and Brownian motion (Peclet number $\sim 10^9$).
+Lowering strain rates by a factor of 10 does not change our results~\cite{supplemental}.